Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/soobin.md

 - **One potential avenue for improvement:** There are a few techniques to deal with imbalanced datasets you might want to use to help deal with the issues you're having with your models.
 The relatively small sample size is a bit limiting, though.

 - **One thing I learned:** I didn't know TED talks had that kind of rating system - I can imagine a lot of interesting analysis that could be done with that!

+-- Hi Wilson.
+Thanks for your suggestion.
+I also asked for an advice to Dr. Han regarding the imbalance in the datasets, but she told me not to worry much.
+(I still don't get the meaning of it though. lol) Anyways, thanks a lot for your comment and good luck with your everything! :)